-No matter where you look, no matter how urban, how run down, or how ugly, when fall is in its prime the red, orange, and yellow is everywhere, making anything look 100% better.
+No matter where you look, no matter how urban, how run down, or how ugly, when fall is in its prime the red, orange, and yellow makes anything look 100% better.
 And if you are in a gorgeous state park, as I was recently, then the beauty on top of beauty is sublime.
 And if it’s a day where the sun is shining and the sky is blue with wispy bits of white cloud rolling past, with the temperatures go from low 60s at the start of your hike and in the low 70s by the end, then you just wonder how you ended up living in such a scrumptious place, and how it has remained so beautiful.

 The trappers and traders came along in the early 1800s, and then the settlers.
 There was some argument as to who belonged, who should stay, who was boss.
 It grew to be a booming metropolis in the mid-1800s, an archetypal western town straight out of one of those Western films you remember, ten streets by six streets.
-It thrived as a stagecoach and steamboat stop, and was one of Oregon’s first governments, with high hopes for a booming future.
+It thrived, serving as a stagecoach and steamboat stop, and was one of Oregon’s first governments, with high hopes for a booming future.

-Then the Willamette flooded, as it did periodically before dams were built after 1940, and wiped out the town of 60 buildings, though the 200 people survived.
+Then the river flooded, as it did periodically before dams were built after 1940, and wiped out the town of 60 buildings, though the 200 people survived.
 The visitor area includes historic gardens, a barn, a structure called the Donald Manson house, which a woman I was with accidentally called the Charles Manson house, so forever it will remain in my mind that way.